italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

       - [NSD].UNIX Timestamp with the expiry time of the JWT, coded as NumericDate as indicated in :rfc:`7519`.
       - `[RFC7519, Section 4.1.4] <https://www.iana.org/go/rfc7519>`_.
     * - **status**
       - [NSD].it MUST be a valid JSON object containing the information on how to read the status of the Verifiable Credential.
-It MUST contain the JSON member *status_assertion* set to a JSON Object containing the *credential_hash_alg* claim indicating the Algorithm used for hashing the Digital Credential to which the Status Attestation is bound.
+It MUST contain the JSON member *status_assertion* set to a JSON Object containing the *credential_hash_alg* claim indicating the Algorithm used for hashing the Digital Credential to which the Status Assertion is bound.
 It is RECOMMENDED to use *sha-256*.
       - Section 3.2.2.2 `SD-JWT-VC`_ and Section 11 `OAUTH-STATUS-ASSERTION`_.
     * - **cnf**
       - [NSD].JSON object containing the proof-of-possession key materials.
 By including a **cnf** (confirmation) claim in a JWT, the issuer of the JWT declares that the Holder is in control of the private key related to the public one defined in the **cnf** parameter.
 The recipient MUST cryptographically verify that the Holder is in control of that key.
       - `[RFC7800, Section 3.1] <https://www.iana.org/go/rfc7800>`_ and Section 3.2.2.2 `SD-JWT-VC`_.
     * - **vct**
-      - [NSD].Credential type value MUST be a case-sensitive StringOrURI (see :rfc:`7519`) and MUST be set in accordance to the type obtained from the PID/(Q)EAA Issuer metadata.
+      - [NSD].Credential type value MUST be an HTTPS URL String and MUST be set in accordance to the type obtained from the PID/(Q)EAA Issuer metadata.
 It serves as an identifier for the type of the SD-JWT VC and MUST be a Collision-Resistant Name as defined in Section 2 of :rfc:`7515`.
 It MUST contains also the number of version of the Credential type, for example, in the case of the PID, it is ``https://issuer.example.org/v1.0/personidentificationdata``.
       - Section 3.2.2.2 `SD-JWT-VC`_.
     * - **vct#integrity**
       - [NSD].The value MUST be an "integrity metadata" string as defined in Section 3 of [`W3C-SRI`_]. *SHA-256*, *SHA-384* and *SHA-512* MUST be supported as cryptographic hash functions. *MD5* and *SHA-1* MUST NOT be used.
 This claim MUST be verified according to Section 3.3.5 of [`W3C-SRI`_].